KlestDedja/KlestDedja/README.md

 - I am currently working at **[Predikt](https://predikt.ai/)**, a young, innovative start-up dedicated to advancing **time-series forecasting** for CFOs and finance leaders.
 We are developing AI-driven tools that bring confidence and trust to forecasting processes, helping finance teams make more informed, data-backed decisions.

-  Interested in learning more about our product?
-Then you should reach out to our CEO **[Nick Vandesype](https://www.linkedin.com/in/nickvandesype/)** on LinkedIn.

 - I am maintaining a project from my PhD years, namely **[BELLATREX](https://github.com/klest94/bellatrex)**: an open-access [pip package](https://pypi.org/project/bellatrex/) designed to support adoption and transparency of **Random Forest** models for several prediction tasks: binary classification, regression, survival-analysis, multi-lablel classification, and multi-target regression.

   Do you like BELLATREX?
 I am looking to collaborate with researchers or practitioners to make BELLATREX better!
 If you have fresh ideas, feature requests, or are interested in contributing to new functionalities, I’d love to connect 😊.